Awoyemivictor/Awoyemivictor/README.md

 ### Hi there 👋

+# My name is Awoyemi Victor and I am a currently learning Software Engineering at ALX Cohort.

 <!--
 **Awoyemivictor/Awoyemivictor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.